Cornerback24/Python-Midi-Analysis/README.md

 Note:
   * pitch: note number
+  * channel: the midi channel
   * startTime: start time in ms
+  * startTimeTicks: start time in ticks
   * endTime: end time in ms
+  * endTimeTicks: end time in ticks
   * velocity: velocity
   * releaseVelocity: release velocity length(): length of the note in ms